A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Limitations and Future Work

 \section{Limitations and Future Work}

-The main open questions are around optimality: first, showing that a $T^{3/4}$ rate on the pseudo-regret is inevitable, even in the simplified reward model, due to belief estimation; second, possibly improving the $T^{7/8}$ rate in the most complex reward model into a $T^{3/4}$ rate by finding a more efficient argument than the $\mathbb{L}^2$--Markov exhibited.
-Indeed, the latter entails dependencies on the probabilities of failure as $1/\sqrt{\delta_s}$, instead of typical $\sqrt{\ln(1/\delta_s)}$ dependencies under exponential-martingale arguments, and this worsened dependency comes at a polynomial cost in the final regret bound.
+The main open questions are around optimality: first, showing that a $T^{3/4}$ rate on the pseudo-regret is inevitable, even in the simplified reward model, due to belief estimation; second, possibly improving the $T^{7/8}$ rate in the most complex reward model into a $T^{3/4}$ rate by finding a more efficient theoretical argument than the $\mathbb{L}^2$--Markov exhibited or, on the algorithmic front, by avoiding proceeding in stages.
+Indeed, the $\mathbb{L}^2$--Markov argument entails dependencies on the probabilities of failure as $1/\sqrt{\delta_s}$, instead of typical $\sqrt{\ln(1/\delta_s)}$ dependencies under exponential-martingale arguments, and this worsened dependency comes at a polynomial cost in the final regret bound.